 Mesa Urban Garden is a community organization that aims to create a community gathering space in the heart of Mesa’s downtown.
 Our mission is to inspire sustainable urban living through education, community involvement and creative cooperation to strengthen families and enhance and beautify our community.

 Our stake in the community will be to offset the idea of a ‘food desert’ in the area by providing opportunities for individuals and families to grow fresh food.
 There will be the opportunity to sponsor plots for to donate fresh food directly to the community or to local food banks.

 Mesa Urban Garden was the first iMesa idea to come to fruition.
 Community gardens are known for their many benefits including environmental, economic and social opportunities.
-With Mesa’s urban hub quickly evolving – especially with the future Light Rail, Lincoln Center West, and arrival of downtown campuses of Wilkes and Westminster College, as well as the adjacent Benedictine University – it is our opinion that a community garden will play a vibrant role in the downtown enhancements.
+With Mesa’s urban hub quickly evolving – especially with the Light Rail, Lincoln Center West, and arrival of downtown campuses of Wilkes and Westminster College, as well as the adjacent Benedictine University – it is our opinion that a community garden will play a vibrant role in the downtown enhancements.

 Our goals for Mesa Urban Garden include the following:

 - Be a vibrant and aesthetically pleasing garden

-- Act as beacon for the community, a point of pride for the community
+- Act as a point of pride for the community

 - Increase area engagement and walkability